danielmichaels/zet/20250407102309/README.md

 BUT if you use mac's desktop's it'll yank you from a fullscreen in desktop 3 back to desktop 1 if thats where you "main" desktop is.
 Iterm won't dropdown into the current desktop - only the "main", typically desktop 1.
 I'm sure theres a mac way of explaining this but its a massively negative experience for my flow.

+Edit: I think I've fixed this by doing [this](https://gitlab.com/gnachman/iterm2/-/issues/10695#note_1267078045), which is to set `Profiles -> <profile> -> Keys -> Configure Hotkey WindowFloating Window -> Floating Window` then restart iTerm.
+Works well so far..

 *Terminal*:

 `wezterm` and `Iterm2` so far are the only terminals that support the Zellij `option` key (`alt` rebinding).